A guide to forms & dynamic forms in Jira Service Management

 • Make any necessary adjustments to ensure the form is clear and captures all required information.

-How do I create a dynamic form in Jira Service Management?
+How do I create dynamic forms in Jira Service Management?

 Creating dynamic forms natively within Jira Service Management involves using the built-in capabilities of Jira’s Forms feature (formerly known as ProForma), which allows for conditional logic and more interactive forms.
 Here’s how to create a dynamic form.